Been dreaming of someone dying? Wondering what it means?

 My dreams are crazy

 I’ve always been fascinated by dreams because, honestly, my dreams are crazy.

 It literally feels like someone injected steroids directly into my imagination at birth.

 As an author, I am always happy and thankful for my imagination.
 It is a very valuable tool.

 I’ve actually written a guide to training your imagination.
 Have a read.

 Because your dreams are your imagination coming to life.

-When it comes to bedtime, my imagination goes AWOL and my dreams are crazy over the top.
-And I often dream of people dying.
+When it comes to bedtime, my imagination goes AWOL (absent without leave) and my dreams are basically just insane.
+Oh, and I often dream of people dying.

 So what did those dreams of dead friends and relatives mean?

 To understand that, we need to investigate the process of dreaming.